 - Deposit $50: Get $5

 The most important thing to know with all of these bonuses is that the bonus funds may only be used to purchase lottery tickets.
 Bonus funds may not be withdrawn as cash.

 Areas of Concern

 The presence of two completely different websites makes this portion of the review difficult to write.
-Upon visiting IceLotto.com, you will be taken to a website that looks dated and nearly abandoned.
-If you sign up for an account, you will be taken to a different website with a slightly different URL (web.icelotto.com).
+Upon visiting IceLotto.com, customers are taken to a dated website that looks abandoned.
+If you sign up for an account, players are taken to a different website with a slightly different URL (web.icelotto.com).

 This confusion is troubling for players because it results in two completely different websites with conflicting information.
 For example, the prices on IceLotto.com are different than those displayed at web.icelotto.com.